Tornado3P9/Linux-Console-Tools/admin tools/shell-gpt.md

 tldr sgpt
 ```

-Bash Alias for automaticly starting sgpt with the correct virtualenv:
+Bash Alias for automatically starting sgpt with the correct virtualenv:
 ```bash
 # Usage: gpt "what are the six quarks?"
 function gpt() {